fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ---

-## 7. Minimum Sample Size: N ≥ 10
+## 8. Handling Incomplete and Unequal Data Availability

 ### Decision

-Require at least **10 paired observations** for participant-level correlation analysis.
+Account for incomplete data when performing participant-level statistical analyses.

 ### Why?

+Not all participants had complete observations for every behavioral and well-being variable across the entire study period.

+As a result, the number of usable paired observations was different for different participant × behavioral × wellness relationships.

+The analysis therefore needed to use the available paired observations without discarding an entire participant simply because some observations were missing.

+### Alternative Considered

+Require complete data for all participants, variables, and days.

+### Why Was It Not Selected?

+A complete-case approach would discard a substantial amount of usable information because missing observations were not identical across participants and variables.

+This would unnecessarily reduce the amount of data available for analysis.

+### Outcome

+Available paired observations were used for each relationship, while a minimum sample-size criterion was introduced to avoid relying on extremely small samples.

+---

+## 9. Minimum Sample Size: N ≥ 10

+### Decision

+Require at least **10 usable paired observations** for participant-level correlation analysis.

+### Why?

+Because data availability differed across participants and variables, some relationships had very few usable observations.

-Correlation estimates based on very few observations can be unstable and difficult to interpret.
+Correlation estimates based on very small samples can be unstable and difficult to interpret.

-A minimum sample-size rule was therefore introduced to avoid interpreting extremely small samples as reliable participant-level relationships.
+A minimum-N rule therefore provided a basic level of statistical reliability while allowing incomplete datasets to remain usable.

 ### Alternative Considered